Nazneen: Early life

 Nazneen was born into a Muslim family.
 Her father owned a printing press.
 She did her schooling from Hill Grange High School.
 Actress Neetu Singh went to the same school as her.
-Neetu used to invite her to her mother’s flat for lunch.
+Neetu used to invite her to her mother's flat for lunch.

 Her aunt was the actress Mumtaz Begum.

 Career

 At a party hosted by a relative of hers, producer Yusuf Teendarwajawalla, who made Mere Humsafar (1970), and director Satyen Bose offered her a role in Sa-Re-Ga-Ma-Pa (1972), which he directed.

 Nazneen was signed for two more films to be directed by Satyen Bose but they were never made.
 But working under the veteran director did help her a lot.
 Satyen Bose also wanted Nazneen to have a screen name.
 He had suggested Suparna, and then somebody suggested Sonali.
 However, she chose to be herself, Nazneen.

 In 1974 she acted in Kora Kagaz, which won her critical acclaim.
 In the film she played Jaya Bachchan's sister.
 After Kora Kaagaz she got several offers, but everyone said "there was a wonderful role of a sister".
 "They all thought I was good only for goody-goody roles", Nazneen said in an interview conducted in 1976.

 Nazneen declined all those offers.
 She was already playing the leading lady in a few "B" class films and the producers of these films told Nazneen if she accepted the sisters’ roles their films would suffer at the box office.

-She played role of Zeenat Mahal, wife of Bahadurshah Jafar in doordarshan TV serial titled "Bahadurshah Jafar", produced and directed by veteran film maker B. R. Chopda.
+She played role of Zeenat Mahal, wife of Bahadurshah Jafar in doordarshan TV serial titled Bahadurshah Zafar, produced and directed by veteran film maker B. R. Chopra.